-On this screen you can connect the VLAN network adapter to a Virtual Network (and, consequently, to the Containers joined to this Virtual Network) by selecting the name of the corresponding Virtual Network on the drop-down menu in the Network field.
-If you do not wish the adapter to be joined to any Virtual Network, select Not Assigned on the drop-down menu.
+On this screen, you can connect the VLAN network adapter to a virtual network (and, consequently, to the virtual environments joined to this virtual network) by choosing the name of the corresponding virtual network on the drop-down menu in the Network field.
+If you do not wish the adapter to be joined to any virtual network, select Not Assigned on the drop-down menu.

-After deciding on the Virtual Network, click the Submit button.
+After deciding on the virtual network, click the Submit button.